 Gap analysis above shows how much of your plan you have closed to date (left, dark blue), what you can expect from your open funnel (left, light blue), and the gap to your plan (left, orange).
 When the analysis is segmented as here by Industry, the right side shows the rate of opportunity creation needed to meet the goal.
 In this case sales in the Technology sector are considerably more productive than in banking and manufacturing.
 This business could sell more by just focusing on Technology opportunities.

-Let's be clear, there are other signals that can improve a forecast.
+There are other signals that can improve a forecast.
 For example, you could scrape your website logs to find activity from a prospect or an account, you could employ an AI engine to read emails or interpret recorded conversations to pick out sentiment, or you can scour calendars to find activity signals that are not already recorded in your CRM system.
 And Funnelcast can use these fields—if you have them.

 While all these signals may add predictive power to your forecasts, the benefit is at the margin.
 The cost and relevance of those signals needs close examination – what’s the quality of these signals and at what point in the sales cycle will they add predictive value?
 Typically, these signals are noisy (tech speak for poor quality data).
 Moreover, these other signals are strongest and most useful at the end of a sales cycle—where your sales management already knows what to expect.
 So, are these additional signals going to improve your forecasts enough to merit the cost and time of getting the data?
 Should you delay getting the benefit of CRM analytics to get this marginal improvement?